r0cky-g/AbsoluteCinema/README.md

 4. See the results.

 ### Steps (Terminal)
-1. Set your API token as an environment variable called TDMB_TOKEN in the terminal.
+1. Set your API token as an environment variable called TDMB_TOKEN in the terminal, or if in Windows, the Edit Environment Variables window.

 2. Open the terminal in the repository directory.